-A day of workshops on multilingualism in subtitling, translation and adaptation
+A day of workshops on innovation and technology in subtitling, translation and adaptation

-***Free training generously supported by the European Commission in the UK, by the AHRC funded London Arts & Humanities Partnership LAHP (King’s College London, School of Advanced Study, University College London) and by the School of Arts at Birkbeck***
+***Free training generously supported by tby the AHRC funded London Arts & Humanities Partnership LAHP (King’s College London, School of Advanced Study, University College London) ***

 We look forward to seeing you there!